Maths

 Assessment

-At data entry points throughout the year children’s work will be assessed and a judgement of their progress and attainment will be made in line with ARE.
+Termly, children in Years 1 - 6 will also complete Headstart Assessments, which checks their understanding and retention of knowledge against their age-related expectations.
+These assessments allow us to monitor students’ progress and support teacher assessment to report on children’s current attainment.
 The outcomes will be recorded on a school mark sheet, discussed within Pupil Progress Meetings and analysed for areas of development.
 Where possible these judgements will be moderated with colleagues and/or the Maths Leader.
+In addition, the data from these is used to form revision or intervention groups to address any misconceptions learning.

-Long-term assessments will take place towards the end of the school year to assess and review pupils’ progress and attainment.
-These will be made through National Curriculum mathematics tests for pupils in Year 2 and 6 and supplemented by an end of year assessment test in Years 1, 3, 4 and 5.
-Year 4 will also have the Multiplication check in the summer term.
-Accurate information will then be reported to parents and the child’s next teacher and the LA.
+Additionally in the summer term, Year 4 will have the Multiplication Check and Year 6 will also sit their end of Key Stage 2 Assessments in Mathematics; consisting of 3 papers (an arithmetic and two reasoning papers).
+Accurate information will then be reported to parents and the child’s next teacher and the local authority.
 Analysis of progress will be regularly carried out by the Maths Lead throughout the year.
-Where children appear to be making little progress the Maths Lead and Headteacher (and maybe SENDCo, if appropriate) will discuss interventions to support the teacher that will help the children to accelerate their learning.
+Where children appear to be making little progress the Maths Lead and Headteacher (and the SENDCo, if appropriate) will discuss interventions to support the teacher that will help the children to accelerate their learning.

 Marking